mongodb/docs/source/includes/queryable-encryption/fact-csfle-compatibility-drivers.rst

   to create the database connection with the automatic encryption rules included as part of the {+qe+}
   configuration object.
 Defer to the :ref:`driver API reference
-  <field-level-encryption-drivers>` for more complete documentation and
+  <csfle-driver-tutorials>` for more complete documentation and
   tutorials.

 For all clients, the ``keyVault`` and ``kmsProviders`` specified